kbullinger/ProcessWatch/readme.txt

 	MailServerPort: Output going email server port.
 Eg. 25

-	EmailSendInterval: Frequency the service should check for and send alerts via email.
+	EmailSendInterval: Frequency the service should check for and send alerts via email in milliseconds.

 	EmailBatchPostingLimit: Specifies the maximum number of alerts that should be queued before triggering an email, regardless of
 	EmailSendInterval.